Taking place at beautiful Jericho Beach in July each year, the Vancouver Folk Music Festival is one of the Lower Mainland’s premier music festivals.

 Vancouver Folk Music Festival at Jericho Beach

-Attracting thousands of folk music enthusiasts over the three days, the festival features dozens of workshops and performances by artists from a variety of countries.
+Attracting thousands of folk music enthusiasts over the three days, the festival features dozens of workshops and performances by artists from around the world.

-Celebrating its 48th anniversary in 2025, this year’s festival happened on the Friday, Saturday and Sunday of July 18th to 20th.
-The full lineup of performers is further below.
+Celebrating its 49th anniversary in 2026, the festival takes place on the Friday, Saturday, and Sunday of July 17th to 19th.

 Visit the Vancouver Folk Music Festival website for full details about this event.